sebastiaan-maes/sebastiaan-maes.github.io/_pages/about.md

 I am a postdoctoral researcher at the University of Antwerp and a visting postdoctoral researcher at Aix-Marseille University.
 My research is funded by a fellowship of the Research Foundation Flanders (FWO).
 I obtained my PhD from KU Leuven.

-My primary research interests are public economics and (applied) microeconometrics, with a strong focus on demand and welfare analysis and social interactions.
+My primary research interests are <b>public economics</b> and <b>(applied) microeconometrics</b>, with a strong focus on demand and welfare analysis and social interactions.

-I am also interested in the application of novel econometric techniques to questions in economic history.
+I am also interested in the application of novel econometric techniques to questions in <b>economic history</b>.

-<b>test</b>